Masks are still required in the dental office.

 Some counties require that health care workers receive their vaccination on or before a specific date each year.
 The CDC recommends people get vaccinated by the end of October.

 Counties without a mandatory vaccination order for health care workers can issue a new or revised order at any time.
-See a list of all current county orders.

 Visit vaccinefinder.org to find nearby flu shot locations.